VelinGeorgiev/office365-cli/docs/manual/docs/concepts/authorization-tokens.md

 ## Communicating with Office 365

 Before a command can log in to Office 365, it requires a valid access token.
 Office 365 CLI automatically obtains the access token for the particular web request without you having to worry about it.

+## The Yammer commands are executed in the context of the current logged in user

+All Yammer commands require delegated 'user_impersonation' permissions to be granted for an Azure AD application.
+The Yammer commands are executed in the context of the current logged in user.
+Certificate-based authentication with app_only permissions is not supported yet.
+The default Office 365 CLI Azure AD application _PnP Office 365 Management Shell_ does not inlcude Yammer delegated 'user_impersonation' permissions grant and therefore it cannot be used with Yammer commands.
+Instead, different Azure AD application has to be used.